- CRIMINAL DEFENSE

 - ABOUT US

-Penalties for a driving under the influence conviction can be extremely severe.
+Being convicted for driving under the influence can carry some extreme penalties in the State of Illinois.
 If you don’t have the right legal counsel on your side, you could end up paying thousands of dollars in fines and penalties, and even be sentenced to a jail term.
-Fortunately, there are several very solid legal defenses that your defense attorney can use to help you beat your DUI in court.
+Fortunately, there are several very solid legal defenses that your defense attorney can use to help you fight a DUI charge in court.

-A police officer cannot pull you over randomly, and without any reason.
-He must have reason to believe that you are driving while intoxicated, or must have reason to suspect criminal activity, before he pulls you over.
-If the reason for the officer pulling you over is not legal, it is very likely that any DUI-related evidence that is collected at the scene is also not admissible in court.
+A police officer cannot pull you over without reason.
+There must be proper evidence to suggest that you are driving while intoxicated; or are involved in some other criminal activity, before he pulls you over.
+If the reason for your apprehension and arrest is not legal, it is very likely that any DUI-related evidence collected at the scene will not be admissible in court.

-If the police officer pulled you over, and arrested you on suspicion of driving under the influence based on physical signs like bloodshot eyes, or slurred speech, your attorney may be able to successfully defend you against these charges, because some of these signs may not necessarily be linked to consumption of alcohol.
-There are medical conditions that can cause many of the physical signs that are often associated with alcohol use.
-Certain types of medications can cause blood shot eyes or confusion.
-Your attorney may point out these factors in court.
+If you have been pulled you over, and arrested on suspicion of driving under the influence in the State of Illinois the arresting officer will be looking for physical signs like bloodshot eyes, or slurred speech.
+Your attorney may argue that these signs are not necessarily linked to the consumption of alcohol.
+There are medical conditions or medications that can cause many of the physical signs that are often associated with alcohol use.

 Even the blood alcohol tests that you undergo to determine alcohol content, can be faulty.
-They may be administered by inexperienced personnel, or may have been conducted using faulty, malfunctioning equipment, resulting in faulty readings.
+They may be administered by inexperienced personnel, or may have been conducted using faulty, malfunctioning equipment.

-During an arrest, the police officer must read you your Miranda warnings that will inform you that you the right to remain silent and the right to an attorney.
-If the officer fails to read out your Miranda rights, your attorney may be able to get some of the evidence collected at the time of the arrest, excluded in court, thereby helping beat your DUI charges.
+During an arrest, the police officer must read you your Miranda warnings: you have the right to remain silent and the right to an attorney.
+If the officer fails to read you these rights, your attorney may be able to get some of the evidence collected at the time of the arrest, excluded in court, thereby helping beat your DUI charges.